dtm2451/dittoViz/README.md

 # dittoViz

-A data.frame focues version of dittoSeq.
-Not fully functional yet, and not even a full package in a lot of senses.
-Read: Early.
+This packagae is not fully functional yet.
+Very much in a "Use at your own risk" state as I will not be shying away from making breaking changes at this early stage when I'm still determining the 'right' way to code things!

 ## Scope

+This package will be a data.frame focused version of [dittoSeq](https://github.com/dtm2451/dittoSeq), where all the simplified plot setup and color blindness friendly tweaks afforded by dittoSeq can be applied to any data type, not just to omics data.

-The goal is for this package to encompass as much functionality from dittoSeq as makes sense when targeting data stored in a data.frame-type object instead of a Seurat/SingleCellExperiemnt/SummarizedExperiment object.
+The two major goals for this package:

+1. Carry over as much functionality from dittoSeq as makes sense for targeting data stored in a data.frame-type object (rather than in Seurat/SingleCellExperiemnt/SummarizedExperiment objects).
-Additionally, this package will have a similarly named, largely equivalent, python companion which would target `pandas.DataFrame`s using similar syntax.
+2. Python counterpart: a similarly named, largely equivalent, python companion which would target `pandas.DataFrame`s using similar syntax.
 (Similarity level is a question, due to divergent constraints on the R vs. python versions, but the priority is there.)